 3. Are ductless range hoods effective?

 Ductless range hoods are good mainly for one thing: removing odors.
-Other than that, you can’t really rely on a ductless range hood to do much else for you.
-Air is recirculated into the kitchen that leads to a buildup of humidity, making kitchen work uncomfortable to say the least.
+You can’t rely on a ductless range hood to do much else for you.
+Air is recirculated into the kitchen leading to a buildup of humidity, making kitchen work uncomfortable, to say the least.

 4. Can a range hood be vented through the roof?

 Indeed, it can.
 The only thing stopping you from doing so is drilling a hole from the kitchen to the attic and the roof to pass the exhaust duct.
-In fact, this is one of the only guaranteed ways to ensure muggy air doesn’t get recirculated back into your home.
+It is one of the only guaranteed ways to ensure muggy air doesn’t get recirculated back into your home.
 If you have the means and the tools to do so, be our guest!